neondatabase/website/content/docs/manage/organizations.md

 ### Creating a new project

 To create a new project and ensure it gets associated with your organization, include `org_id` in your `POST` request.
-Here we'll create a new project using default Postgres 16 for the organization `org-ocean-art-12345678`.
+Here we'll create a new project for the organization `org-ocean-art-12345678`.

 ```bash shouldWrap
 curl --request POST \